 Frequently Asked Questions

 Our puppies come from professional and USDA licensed breeders that do not have any direct violations within the last 2 years.
 A direct violation is one that affects the health/welfare of a dog or puppy.
-We watch their USDA inspection reports very closely to make sure no one slips through the cracks.
+We visit our breeders frequently and watch their USDA inspection reports very closely to make sure no one slips through the cracks.
 Occasionally we can use a professional hobby breeder depending on their breeding program.
 Things we look for are exercise plans, socialization as well as health and temperament of parents.

 Yes!
 All puppies have been checked by a veterinarian a minimum of 2 times; once at the breeder and once when they arrive in store.

 Giardia and Coccidiossis are common puppy parasites.
 Coccidia parasites are always present in adult dog’s intestines, and puppies are introduced to coccidida through their mothers.
 Giardia lives in wet areas and is transmitted from drinking contaminated water, mutual grooming, or from mom.
 Continuing the deworming schedule that the breeder and our store started will help get rid of these parasites.
 We don’t cover the continued deworming because it’s considered common puppy maintenance.
 No matter where you purchase your puppy from you’ll be required to continue the deworming process.